|Saturday - November 29, 2008: I started

 ago.
 We were waited on my a nice lady and charming young girl, whom I assumed

-were the owners, but I have since learned that Cero's is owned by Mental
+the owners, but I have since learned that Cero's is owned by Mental

 Health Association of South Central Kansas.
 We left with a half pound of